 A perfect day for a used-book sale during the Collingswood Book Festival, and hundreds came to Holy Trinity Church on Saturday, Oct.
 6, to shop and buy.
 We netted $2,195, a record for an outdoor event.

-Sunday, Oct.
-20, 9 a.m., Mass for the Twenty-Second Sunday after Pentecost; coffee hour to follow.
+Sunday, Feb.
+2, 9 a.m., Fourth Sunday after Epiphany (Candlemas); coffee hour to follow.

-Saturday, Oct.
-26, 9 a.m., Churchyard cleanup; Sunday School outing to the Wilminton & Western Railroad; 5:30 p.m.
-Evening Prayer and Conversation on the Conference Line.
+Saturday, Feb.
+8, 5:30 p.m., Evening Prayer and Conversation on the Conference Line.

 Please don't forget to keep up with your pledge.
 Bills still need to be paid.
 You can give electronically.
-Use the holiday season to help us meet our financial obligations and help us grow.
+Use holiday seasons to help us meet our financial obligations and help us grow.

 Our worship at Holy Trinity centers on weekly celebrations of the presence of Christ in the Holy Eucharist.